-Your Medication can be Sent to Your Home, Office, or Other Location of Your Choice
+Your Specialty Pharmacy Will Send Your Medication to Your Home, Office, or Other Location of Your Choice

 - Your shipping address, insurance coverage, and financial responsibility must be confirmed each time your prescription is filled

-- Keep in mind that these calls may come from an “800” number, the specific area code of your Specialty Pharmacy, or a “Blocked” or “Unavailable/Unknown Caller” on your caller ID
+- Keep in mind that these calls may come from an 800 number, the specific area code of your specialty pharmacy, or a blocked, unavailable, or unknown number on your caller ID

-- The Specialty Pharmacy will leave a voicemail asking you to return their call, but because of privacy laws, they may not provide a lot of detail regarding the reason for their call
+- Your specialty pharmacy will leave a voicemail asking you to return their call, but because of privacy laws, they may not provide a lot of detail regarding the reason for their call

 - Offer support